-COVID-19 has fundamentally changed everything about how people live.
-As we face one of the world’s highest infection rates, many Americans remain quarantined in their homes.
+COVID-19 fundamentally changed everything about how many people live.
 Choices that once seemed innocuous, such as going to the dentist or the grocery store, can now expose people to a lethal virus.

-Airway Management During a Pandemic: Assume Everyone Is Sick
+Assume Everyone Is Sick

-You must assume that every patient is COVID positive and proceed accordingly.
+You must assume that every patient is COVID-positive and proceed accordingly.
 This means diligent, aggressive handwashing, consistent and constant use of masks, and never reusing equipment.

 The Importance of Airway Management for COVID-19 Patients

-Despite these risks, intubation, anesthesia, and other invasive airway procedures may be life-saving for COVID patients.
+Despite these risks, intubation, anesthesia, and other invasive airway procedures may be life-saving for COVID-19 patients.
 Do not let the risk deter you.
 Follow your institutional guidelines for COVID treatment and never delay care.

 Any procedure that generates aerosolized particles also presents significant risk.
 Those procedures include: